 In November 2012, Garrett was injured while in the care of a friend and neighbor, and died as a result of his injuries.
 As you can probably imagine, his loss devastated our family.
 I have been pleasantly surprised to find that happiness is actually possible even after such a terrible loss, and I smile and laugh every day.
 But part of me is broken forever.

 In March 2013, Jon and I welcomed our daughter, Caitlin Ruth.

 Little Bitty Bit.

 She is exactly the sort of blessing we needed at this moment in time.

-Now I am a work-from-home-mom, still semi-employed by the above-mentioned contractor but mostly hustling freelance gigs and keeping house.
-I’m hoping that being forced to live through every mom’s greatest fear – losing my child – will inspire me to face all those silly little fears about my art and writing.
+In addition to working part-time for a government contractor, I also hustle freelance gigs, keep house, and be a mommy.
+I’m hoping that being forced to live through every mom’s greatest fear – losing my child – will inspire me to face all those silly little fears about my art and writing and, well, LIFE.
 You know, what if my paintings are stupid or someone is offended by my blog post?
 Well, if that’s the way it is then that’s the way it is.
 I’m just not interested in wasting my life anymore.

 Living well, loving deeply, making beautiful things, laughing, believing… that’s what I want to do.

-I grabbed the photo for my header image from Egan Snow’s photostream and edited/enhanced it in Photoshop.
-My *smooch logo was created in Adobe Illustrator.
-I think it bears repeating that anything on this blog is my intellectual property unless stated otherwise.
+I created this website with WordPress and am currently using the Independent Publisher theme designed by Raam Dev.
+My “blessed” image header is a digital copy of an original marker drawing on Bristol board.
+Unless explicitly stated otherwise, all blog content is my intellectual property.
 I don’t mind if you want to quote a blog post or share one of my images, so long as you link back to this site so folks can see my words/pictures in their native habitat.
 Thanks!